Associate Dean for Experiential Learning, Director of Clinical Programs, Clinical Professor of LawSend a Message

-Prior to joining Suffolk's faculty, Prof. Boonin spent five years teaching and practicing in a family and domestic violence clinic at Harvard Law School.
+Prior to joining Suffolk's faculty, Associate Dean Boonin spent five years teaching and practicing in a family and domestic violence clinic at Harvard Law School.
 There, she launched and ran a medical-legal collaboration with Boston area hospitals aimed at providing comprehensive legal services to low-income survivors of domestic violence.
-Prof. Boonin received a prestigious two-year Skadden Fellowship to launch the program.
-Immediately after graduating from Harvard Law School, Professor Boonin served as Law Clerk to the Honorable Justice Judith A. Cowin of the Supreme Judicial Court of Massachusetts.
-Prof. Boonin holds her B.A. from Duke University and her J.D. from Harvard Law School.
+Associate Dean Boonin received a prestigious two-year Skadden Fellowship to launch the program.
+That program remains one of the longest-standing and most successful medical-legal partnerships in Massachusetts.
+Immediately prior to joining Harvard Harvard’s clinical program, Associate Dean Boonin served as Law Clerk to the Honorable Justice Judith A. Cowin of the Supreme Judicial Court of Massachusetts.
 Prior to law school, she worked for four years for a national women's rights organization on issues of reproductive health and rights.

 - BA, Duke University

 - From Pandemic to Pedagogy: Law Clinics Embrace Technology, 68 Wash.
 U. J. Law & Pol’y (2022), with Luz Herrera

 - Ten Years Too Long: How Social Security's Marriage Duration Requirement Gambles with Women's Lives, 39 HARV.
 J. L. & GENDER 369 (2016).

 - Marriage is Marriage, republished in 50 YEARS OF MS. MAGAZINE (Knopf Publishing, 2021).